ycpcs/cs340-fall2017/index.md

 ## News

+* **Sep 14** &mdash; The description of [Assignment 2](assign/assign02.html) has been updated with a clarification about multiple input symbols on a single transition.
 * **Sep 8** &mdash; [Assignment 2](assign/assign02.html) is due Monday, Sept 18th by 11:59 PM.
 * **Aug 29** &mdash; Welcome back!
 [Assignment 1](assign/assign01.html) is due Friday, Sept 8th by 11:59 PM.